A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

-The plot show the errors in the objective values, the constraint violations and the errors in the approximated optimal designs proposed by the optimizers at termination respectively.
+We cannot see, however, a big difference between the two (S)NOWPAC approaches.
+For further insight we show a detailed accuracy comparison of the individual optimization results at termination, i.e., $250 \cdot N$ black box evaluations in Figs.~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset1b}.
+Here, we show the accuracy of the optimization results at the approximated optimal points at termination of the optimizers.
+The plots show the errors in the objective values, the constraint violations and the errors in the approximated optimal designs found by the optimizers at termination respectively.
 Since the optimal solution for test problem $268$ is zero, we show the absolute error for this test problem.
-We use MATLAB's box plots to summarize the results for $100$ optimization runs for each benchmark problem for different sample sizes $N \in \{200,1000, 2000\}$ separately for each individual robust formulation (\ref{eq:robust_expected_value_Schittkowski_problems})-(\ref{eq:robust_cvar_value_Schittkowski_problems}).
-The exact evaluation of the robust objective function and constraints at the approximated optimal designs are shown to again eliminate the randomness in the qualitative accuracy of the optimization results.
+We use MATLAB's box plots to summarize the results for $100$ optimization runs for each benchmark problem for different sample sizes $N \in \{2000, 1000, 200\}$ from left to right separately for each individual robust formulation (\ref{eq:robust_expected_value_Schittkowski_problems})-(\ref{eq:robust_cvar_value_Schittkowski_problems}).
+The exact evaluation of the robust objective function and constraints at the approximated optimal designs are shown to eliminate the randomness in the qualitative accuracy of the optimization results.